Statements

 Land Acknowledgement

 I acknowledge that the work documented here is created on the land where I live and work, currently known as Alameda, County, California.
 This is the unceded territory of xucyun (Huichin), the original landscape of the Chochenyo speaking Lisjan Ohlone people, the successors of the sovereign Verona Band of Alameda County, California.
 As such, I recognize and honor the original and current caretakers of this land, water and air, the Ohlone people and all of their descendants past, present and future.
-Please consider donating to the organizations listed below.
+For more information please follow the links below and consider donating to these organizations.

 For information please visit www.muwekma.org and Sogoreate-landtrust.org